MohamedAshraf701/Node-initdb-vs-code/README.md

 # **Node-initdb**
 ![Logo](Vs-Extension-ezgif.com-video-to-gif-converter.gif)

 **Node-initdb** is a Visual Studio Code extension designed to simplify the process of initializing database configurations and structures in Node.js projects.
-With support for both Mongoose and Sequelize, this extension streamlines the setup of database connections and modules, saving developers valuable time.
+With support for Mongoose and Sequelize, JavaScript and TypeScript, [ Express, Fastify and Elysia ], [ Npm, Bun, Yarn and Pnpm ], this extension streamlines the setup of database connections and modules, saving developers valuable time.

 ---